farnaz79/farnaz79/README.md

 # 💫 About Me:
-v🖐️ Hey!
+🖐️ Hey!
 I'm Farnaz Zarei, I'm 23 years old and i work as a front-end developer

 ## 🌐 Socials: